 Recent advances in blockchain technology have spurred academic research in many different related areas.

-From May 27 to May 29, 2019, Department of Computer Science at Aarhus University invites you to a workshop on Theory and Practice of Blockchains 2019 (TPBC19) bringing together researchers working on the theory and implementation of blockchains.
+From May 27 to May 29, 2019, Department of Computer Science at Aarhus University hosted the workshop on Theory and Practice of Blockchains 2019 (TPBC19) bringing together researchers working on the theory and implementation of blockchains.

-The program will include recent research in the sub-themes of consensus protocols, zero-knowledge proofs, privacy and anonymity-preserving techniques, language design and semantics for smart contracts, formal verification of cryptographic protocols and implementations, among other relevant topics.
-The workshop aims to enable interdisciplinary research and foster collaboration among theoreticians and practitioners in blockchain protocols, distributed systems, and cryptography.
+The program included recent research in the sub-themes of consensus protocols, zero-knowledge proofs, privacy and anonymity-preserving techniques, language design and semantics for smart contracts, formal verification of cryptographic protocols and implementations, among other relevant topics.
+The workshop aimed to enable interdisciplinary research and foster collaboration among theoreticians and practitioners in blockchain protocols, distributed systems, and cryptography.

 Andrew Miller, Apoorvaa Deshpande, Ariel Gabizon, Benedikt Bünz, Chaya Ganesh, Christian Badertscher, Christian Cachin, Esha Ghosh, Itay Tsabary, Ivan Damgård, Jan Camenisch, Jan Hofmann, Mahdi Zamani, Matteo Maffei, Muthuramakrishnan Venkitasubramaniam, Partisia, Pavel Hubáček, Russell O'Connor, Sarah Meiklejohn, Sebastian Faust, Simon Thompson, Stefan Dziembowski, Tal Moran, Thomas Kerber, Vassilis Zikas.